fiveisprime/az-login/README.md

 npm i --save az-login
 ```

-From within your app code, import the `login` method from the `az-login` module, as well as any management APIs that you need from the Azure SDK:
+From within your app code, import the `login` method from the `az-login` module, as well as any management APIs that you need from the Azure SDK (e.g. `azure-arm-resource`):

 ```javascript
 const { login } = require("az-login");